 The benefits of running a blog are as versatile and numerous as the stars in the sky (or the blogs on the web).
 Still, niche recognition, SEO rankings, better traffic and more leads cannot be expected without great content.
-It requires time and hard work, and essentially boils down to these 9 principles:
+It requires time and hard work, and essentially boils down to these 9 principles of blog research:

 - Steer clear of any content that’s not original.

 - Offer expert advice that’s actionable.